 Our work

-We and four other climate groups wrote to the Minister for Trade and Tourism urging him to sign the Glasgow Statement on International Public Support for the Clean Energy Transition following media reports that Australia might be considering financing a PNG government stake in an LNG project.
+We and four other climate groups wrote to the Minister for Trade and Tourism on 9 December 2022 urging him to sign the Glasgow Statement on International Public Support for the Clean Energy Transition following media reports that Australia might be considering financing a PNG government stake in an LNG project.

 We wrote to the Prime Minister and relevant ministers on 12 October 2022 asking them to sign the Global Methane Pledge, sign the Glasgow Statement on International Public Support for the Clean Energy Transition, and increase Australia's climate financing for adaptation in developing countries, prior to COP27 in Sharm-el-Sheikh.